 White Cosmetic Clay, also known as kaolin clay is the mildest of all clays and is suitable for people with sensitive skin.
 It helps stimulate circulation to the skin while gently exfoliating and cleansing it.
 It does not draw oils from the skin, so it can be used on dry skin types without negative results.

-Pink Clay is very similar to white cosmetic clay and was used to simply add the pretty color-lol!
+French Pink Clay, also known as rose clay is very similar to white cosmetic clay and was used to simply add the pretty color-lol!
 It’s totally optional.
-It does has some lovely benefits that you can read about HERE.
+It does has some lovely benefits for the skin and adding clay into a cleansing balm boosts the detox power as well as gives the balm a texture that will help gently exfoliate the skin.

 - Fill a medium sized pot half way full with water and place on the stove top at medium heat.